 Approximately 20 hours of practicum experience is required and can be completed during the summer, fall, or spring terms of the sophomore year.
-ACTION scholars also participate in a virtual classroom, submit project and reflection papers, and give an oral presentation to the other ACTION students so many can benefit from their experience.
+ACTION scholars also submit project and reflection papers, and give an oral presentation to the other ACTION students so many can benefit from their experience.

 Some of the past companies and projects include:

 - Lubrizol - Cost discrepancy analysis of various materials in surfactants used to make soap and detergents.

 - Environmental Water Engineering Company – Testing of water samples for different levels of microorganisms before and after chemicals are added to the water system.

 - City of Toledo Engineering Department – Tracking and analyzing trends in water main breaks that would help the city wisely spend their set aside funds for water main fixing.